mblenton/websc-rn-chart-expo/README.md

 </p>
 ## 🚀 How to start

-- connect computer and mobile phone to same local network
+- connect computer and mobile phone to the same local network
 - run [`websc-rn-chart-graphql-server`](https://github.com/mblenton/websc-rn-chart-graphql-server)
 - in `/src/config.json` file change `MY_LOCAL_IP`
 - Run `yarn` or `npm install`